-All eligible Athletic Department employees participate in the Wisconsin Retirement System ("system"), a cost-sharing defined benefit multiple-employer public employee retirement system (PERS).
+All eligible Athletic Department employees participate in the Wisconsin Retirement System (System), a cost-sharing defined benefit multiple-employer public employee retirement system (PERS).

-All permanent employees expected to work over 600 hours a year are eligible to participate in the system.
-Covered employees are required by statute to contribute 6.55% of their salary to the plan.
+All permanent employees expected to work over 600 hours a year are eligible to participate in the System.
+Covered employees are required by statute to contribute 6.55 percent of their salary to the plan.

-Details of the plan are included in the Comprehensive Annual Financial Report of the State of Wisconsin for the year ended June 30, 2020.
+Details of the plan are included in the Annual Comprehensive Financial Report of the State of Wisconsin for the year ended June 30, 2022.